Riskified/java_sdk/README.md

 =================
 See http://apiref.riskified.com for full API documentation

-See riskified-sample/ for examples on how to use this SDK.
+see riskified-sample/ for examples on how to use this SDK.

 Data validation:
 ---------------